wenwp/multi-fidelity-data-meta-learning/Codes/basic_intro_codes.md

 ### 2. Incremental Model Updating with Expanding Datasets
 - **Description**: Supports **incremental learning**, where the model can be updated as new datasets (low-fidelity, high-fidelity, or monitoring data) become available.
-- **Features**:
-  - Fine-tuning strategies for adapting to different fidelity levels.
-  - Mechanisms to mitigate catastrophic forgetting.
 - **Purpose**: Enables continuous model improvement without retraining from scratch, which is essential for long-term deployment.

 ### 3. City-Scale Model Application
-- **Description**: Provides tools and pipelines for applying the trained models to **urban-scale building inventories**.
-- **Functions**:
-  - Batch processing of thousands of buildings simultaneously.
-  - Integration with building metadata and probabilistic seismic hazard scenarios.
 - **Purpose**: Demonstrates the scalability of the proposed method for large-scale resilience assessment and rapid seismic response prediction across city clusters.